mattbator/ts2019/index.rst

 ..
 Nutanix SEs who did not participate in last year's Tech Summit event must also complete the :ref:`nutanix101` and :ref:`hycu` labs.

-.. **For each lab you complete & validate, you'll be entered into a raffle to win a $50 VISA Gift Card!**
+.. **For each lab you complete & validate, you'll be entered into a raffle to win a $70 USD VISA Gift Card!**

 .. **Proctors will be regularly checking in with each table to validate completed labs.**